Tooth Contouring and Reshaping

 Unlike some dental procedures, reshaping and contouring a tooth is a relatively painless procedure.
 In fact, it can be done without novocaine or any other numbing agents.
 In saying that, you will feel pressure and a vibrating sensation from the dental tools being used, which include a sanding drill and a fine diamond bur.
 So what happens after the enamel has been removed from the tooth?
 Well, following the removal of enamel, your dentist will check your bite to ensure proper alignment.
 Next, he or she will smooth and polish the rough edges of the tooth and will provide you with instructions on maintaining the health and aesthetics of your newly contoured and reshaped tooth.

-For more information on Cosmetic Contouring in the Los Angeles, CA area call Shervin M. Louie, DDS at 323-682-0674!
+For more information on Cosmetic Contouring in the Los Angeles, Larchmont Village, Hollywood, and Beverly Hills area, call Shervin M. Louie, DDS at 323-682-0674!